You've been tasked with developing your first eLearning course. Now what?

 Important!
 Keep the learning outcomes in mind at all stages of designing a course.
 Whether you are chunking content, designing activities, planning assessments, or choosing images, you have to remember that every element in your course should align with the learning outcomes.

-Tip #2- Consulting the Crowd: Pinpointing Gaps
+Tip #2- Get to Know Your Audience: Pinpointing Gaps

-Questions, assessment, and focus groups often reveal insightful information.
+Questions, assessments, and focus groups often reveal insightful information.
 You can also survey your audience to learn more about their backgrounds and experience levels.
 Having your learners take a pre-assessment can inform you that most of your online learners share a skill gap.

 Knowing this can allow you to supply additional information or resources to specific areas for improvement.
 Why?